zhish3n/zhish3n.github.io/_posts/2022-03-18-graphql-java-with-databases.md

 And that's it!
 That's all it takes to set up our Spring service with GraphQL Java and H2.
 You might notice that, unlike in the project we built in the last post, we don't have a `service` class here.
 Additionally, we don't have the `buildWiring()` method where we're wiring together our `resolver` methods with GraphQL query commands.
-That is because [GraphQL Java Tools](https://github.com/graphql-java-kickstart/graphql-java-tools) actually does this for us automatically.
+That is because [GraphQL Java Tools](https://github.com/graphql-java-kickstart/graphql-java-tools) does this for us automatically.
 Recall the query resolver classes we wrote earlier, and how they were sort-of analogous to the `DataFetcher`-returning resolvers from the other project.
 Here, a class implementing `GraphQLQueryResolver` is treated as defining some method included in `type Query`.
 GraphQL Java Tools looks for a method with the same name and taking the same input (in our case, `parent`) to "wire" with the GraphQL query command.